 The information in this guide applies to equally to employees and councillors except where the LGPS Regulations require councillors to be treated differently for certain purposes.
 Where that is the case, the guide sets out what the different treatment for councillors is.
 References to "employee" in this guide include "councillors" unless stated otherwise.

-This guide will continue to be updated to reflect any legislative changes as and when they occur.
+It is intended that the This guide will continue to be updated to reflect any legislative changes as and when they occur.